poorlyordered/rol-event-management3/docs/bootstrap-to-sveltekit-migration.md

 # Bootstrap to SvelteKit Migration Plan

 ## Overview
-This document outlines the plan to migrate the MonoTeam Gaming website from a Bootstrap-based static site to a SvelteKit application using Tailwind CSS.
+This document outlines the plan to migrate the Ranking Of Legends website from a Bootstrap-based static site to a SvelteKit application using Tailwind CSS.

 ## Current Project Analysis